zachflower/eloquent-interactions/README.md

 ### Laravel < 5.5:

-If you don't use auto-discovery, or or on a Laravel version less than 5.5, add the `EloquentInteractionsServiceProvider` to the providers array in `config/app.php`:
+If you have disabled auto-discovery in Laravel add the `EloquentInteractionsServiceProvider` to the providers array in `config/app.php`:

 ```php
 ZachFlower\EloquentInteractions\EloquentInteractionsServiceProvider::class,